Leadership

 Amy L. Dalton, Executive Director

-Amy L. Dalton is a faith-rooted scholar-activist who has been active in peace and justice organizing since age 13 when she served on the Reconciling Committee at Claremont United Methodist Church.
+Amy L. Dalton is a faith-rooted scholar-activist who has been deeply involved in peace and justice organizing since age 13 when she served on the Reconciling Committee at Claremont United Methodist Church.
 Her professional experience spans nonprofit development, publishing and communications, and community organizing.
-Amy holds a Master of Divinity from...
+Amy holds a Master of Divinity...

 Hillel Arnold